Remains of ‘Boy in the Box’ identified by Philadelphia police after 65 years

 According to the Philadelphia Public Affairs Office, “on February 25, 1957, the body of a young boy was discovered in a box in a wood area of Susquehanna Road in Northeast Philadelphia.
 Despite numerous attempts to identify the child throughout the years, the identity of the boy remained a mystery.
 Through detective work and DNA analysis, police are finally able to identify the child.”

-Dr. Colleen Fitzpatrick, a forensic scientist and genealogist, said this case took 2 1/2 years to map the DNA and has been the most difficult case of her career.
+Dr. Colleen Fitzpatrick, a forensic scientist and genealogist, said that this case took two and a half years to map the DNA and has been the most difficult case of her career.
+And the Philadelphia Police Department said that although the identity of Joseph has been revealed, a homicide investigation is still ongoing.

 The boy had originally been buried in a pauper’s grave, but on Oct.
 30, 1998, a court order was obtained to have the child’s remains exhumed and Joseph was given a proper burial at Ivy Hill Cemetery.
 In 2015, a charcoal-gray headstone was engraved with the words “America’s Unknown Child” and depicted an image of a little lamb.